IvoryC/PublicationAnalysis_Template/README.md

 This is a template for repositories that accompany a publication and encapsulate the analysis component.

-Not all projects will use this layout; and not all will have all of these componenets.
+Not all projects will use this layout; and not all will have all of these components.

+## Instructions

+Many of these instructions mention the vague concept of "other people".
+Do not dismiss these points because you do not expect other people to contribute to your project.
+It is always good to be prepared for other people to join you and the resources you make for "other people" will undoubtedly be beneficial to future-you returning to this project after a weekend or a year or a decade.
+So take an hour or two now to fill in the READMEs.

 After forking this template:

   * Review the permissions for your repository.
 Usually, you will make it private and invite any collaborators you need to share it with.
   * Edit this Readme file (and any others in the project) to reflect your project.
 Most sections have guidance in _italics_, you may choose to leave that in place through some of the development phase.
-  * Add the tag "research-compendium" to this responsitory on github.
+  * Add the tag "research-compendium" to this repository on github.
   * Carefully review your metadata.
     * DO NOT EVER put identifiable data into git.
+    * When you are given metadata, double check that there is no way to identify any human participants.
-    * If you not completely sure that a file ok to be public data, then DO NOT allow it to be commited in git.
-You can add that file name to your .gitignore, or use the NOT_IN_GIT string to keep it from being commited.
+    * If you not completely sure that a file is ok to be public data, then DO NOT allow it to be committed in git.
+You can add that files name to your .gitignore, or use the NOT_IN_GIT string in the file name, or keep it out of the folder all together to keep it from being committed.
+  * Replace the example(s) in `assembledFigures/` and `analysis/scripts/review.Rmd` with something that comes from this project--even if it is something entirely trivial, make it something that is derived from _your project_.
+If you have any difficulty with editing and running the review module, seek help early.

+As you develop this project:

+  * Update the READMEs frequently.
+  * Update the analysis/scripts/Review.Rmd module frequently.

 When you submit your publication:

   * Make the repository public.
   * If you are in the FodorLab, create a fork of your project under the [FodorLab organization](https://github.com/FodorLab).
 This serves as a central hub or research-compendia for the Fodor Lab.
   * Create a tag / release to represent the exact version of the repository that corresponds to the publication.
-    * The tag should be something that can incriment, such as the date or "version-1".
+    * The tag should be something that can increment, such as "2020-JUN-06" or "version-1".
     * Avoid using terms like "new" or "final".
     * The same commit that is tagged as "version-3" can also be tagged as "accepted-at-nature-medicine".
   * Add a URL to the repository in your publication.
-Recommended: use the URL that points to the FodorLab fork.
+If there are multiple forks, point to the one that is most likely to be maintained/updated in the future.
-  * Update the top level Readme file with the publication title, official abstract, and "submitted"
+  * Update the top level Readme file with the publication title, finalized abstract, and note that it is submitted (or published).

 NOT_IN_GIT
 The .gitignore in this repository is configured to ignore any files that contain NOT_IN_GIT in the folder or file name.
 There are several reasons you may store a file in your local repository folder without wanting to commit it.
 Including this string in folder or file names makes it very clear that these files are not under git version control.

 **Everything above this line is for the template only.
 Delete it when/before you submit your publication.**
 ---